 Yes!
 The family is generally well-liked and celebrated across Denmark.
 They are often the subject of positive royal family news stories, found in magazines such as Danish tabloid Ekstra Bladet and Danish newspaper BT.

-Queen Margrethe II is considered the most popular monarch with the world, with an approval rating of over 80%.
-Prince Frederik and Princess Mary, as well as their kids, are also particularly popular with the media.
+During her reign, Queen Margrethe II was considered the most popular monarch with the world, with an approval rating of over 80%.
+King Frederik and Queen Mary, as well as their kids, are also particularly popular with the media.

 What was the Danish royal family feud?